Michael Chaplin (writer)

 Michael Chaplin (born 1951 in County Durham) is an English theatre, radio, television and non-fiction writer and former television producer and executive.
-He grew up in Newcastle upon Tyne where he now lives and works again.
+He grew up in Newcastle upon Tyne where he now lives.

+Life

-After graduating from Cambridge University in 1973 with a degree in history he trained as a reporter on The Journal newspaper in Newcastle upon Tyne and then became the paper's Health Correspondent.
+Chaplin attended Heaton Grammar School in Newcastle, followed by Magdalene College, Cambridge, where he read history.
+After graduating from Cambridge in 1973 he trained as a reporter on The Journal newspaper in Newcastle upon Tyne and then became the paper's Health Correspondent.

 In 1977 he moved to London, becoming successively a researcher, producer, director and executive producer in London Weekend Television's current affairs and documentaries department.
-Among his many credits there was as editor of the cult arts/lifestyle show South of Watford which helped to establish the TV careers of its successive presenters, Ben Elton and Hugh Laurie.
-He then produced the ITV drama series Wish Me Luck about female secret agents in France during World War II which aired on ITV between 1988-1990.
+Among his credits there was as editor of the arts/lifestyle show South of Watford.
+He then produced the ITV drama series Wish Me Luck about women secret agents in France during World War II which aired on ITV between 1988 and 1990.

-In 1989 he became Head of Drama and Arts at Tyne Tees Television and was Executive Producer of the early Catherine Cookson adaptations, which ran on ITV with great success for a further decade or more.
+In 1989 he became head of drama and arts at ITV Tyne Tees and was executive producer of the early Catherine Cookson adaptations.

-In 1991 Chaplin moved to BBC Wales as Head of Programmes where he was responsible for transforming the BBC's output in English on both television and radio.
-By this time Chaplin had begun to write for Live Theatre, the acclaimed new writing company in Newcastle upon Tyne, collaborating first with Alan Plater on “In Blackberry Time” (1987-8)., a play about the life and work of his late father, Sid Chaplin.
+In 1991 Chaplin moved to BBC Wales as head of programmes.
+By this time Chaplin had begun to write for Live Theatre Company, a new writing company in Newcastle upon Tyne, collaborating with Alan Plater on In Blackberry Time (1987–8)., a play about the life and work of his late father, Sid Chaplin.

-His first credit on television was the ITV mini-series “Act of Betrayal” about an IRA super-grass on the run in Australia, co-written with his friend and former LWT colleague Nicholas Evans (author of The Horse Whisperer and other novels).

-His first radio writing credit was “Hair In The Gate” (1990) for BBC Radio 4, based on a play of the same name staged at Live Theatre the year before.
+His first credit on television was the ITV mini-series Act of Betrayal about an IRA super-grass on the run in Australia, co-written with his friend and former LWT colleague Nicholas Evans.
+His first radio writing credit was Hair In The Gate (1990) for BBC Radio 4, based on a play of the same name staged at Live Theatre the year before.

-In 1994, having just completed the acclaimed ITV mini-series Dandelion Dead directed by Mike Hodges and starring Michael Kitchen, about the notorious Hay on Wye poisoner Herbert Armstrong, Chaplin became a full-time writer and since then has chalked up many credits across various genres.
+In 1994, having completed the ITV mini-series Dandelion Dead about the poisoner Herbert Rowse Armstrong, Chaplin became a full-time writer.

-In TV he has created the original series Grafters (1998-9) starring Robson Green and Stephen Tomkinson for ITV; and for the BBC Drovers Gold (1997) about a group of Welsh cattle drovers in the 19th century; and then Monarch of the Glen (2000-2006) starring amongst others, Richard Briers and Susan Hampshire; the series ran for 69 episodes and has been screened in many countries around the world.
+In TV he has created the original series Grafters (1998–9) for ITV; and for the BBC Drovers' Gold (1997) about a group of Welsh cattle drovers in the 19th century; and then Monarch of the Glen (2000–2006); the series ran for 69 episodes and has been screened in many countries around the world.